MonsieurSingh/ClashofClans_auto_loot/Readme.md

 - Make the Bluestacks window full screen.
 - Run the bot:
     ```
-    python3 bot.py
+    python bot.py
     ```
 - You have 5 seconds to switch to the Bluestacks window before the bot starts executing.
-- To stop the bot, press `Ctrl + C` in the terminal.
+- To stop the bot, press `Ctrl + C` in the terminal or drag the mouse to the top-left corner of the screen.